dynamsoft-docs/document-viewer-docs/releasenotes/index.md

 The default image IO WASM module has been split to improve load times and reduce memory usage:

 * **PDF** and **TIFF** modules are now separated from the core image IO WASM module, leaving the core module with only common image format support and licensing functions.
-* These format-specific WASM modules are loaded **on demand** — only when your application actually needs to process TIFF files or vector-based PDFs.
+* These format-specific WASM modules are loaded **on demand** — only when your application actually needs to process TIFF or PDF files.
 * For pure image-based PDFs, you can use the lightweight [Image PDF parser plugin](#modular-feature-packages) instead, eliminating the need to load the full PDF WASM module.
 * This significantly reduces the initial download size, especially for camera-based document scanning scenarios where TIFF/vector PDF processing may not be needed.